matic-insurance/Customer-Import-Platform-MQA/README.md

 The system is available by: https://testtaskmatic.herokuapp.com

 ### Requirements
+* Prepare test documentation (set of checklists/test cases) for platform - define the sufficient number of test arterafacts, but don't overkill yourself with exhaustive coverage.
-Write test documentation (checklist/test case) for platform Test app with help of TC and find all possible defects Use Google Sheet for bugs and test cases (we will send you a link)
+* Test app with help of test documentation and find all possible defects.
+* Use Google Sheet for bugs and test cases (we will send you a link).
+* Compose the brief execution report based on the test results and discovered issues (choose any preferable representation - excel, ppt, doc, etc.)

 ### Recommendations
+Recommended duration for the test task is 3 days.

 You may use API requests for testing The platform has following API endpoints:

 **Create import:**